Toronto streetcar system loops: Dundas West station loop

 Dundas West station features a clockwise loop, which is the western terminus of the 504A King and 505 Dundas routes, on the west (nominally south) side of Dundas Street north of Bloor Street.
 The loop track splits into two, one for each route.
 All streetcars enter the station from Dundas northbound (nominally westbound), and exit onto Edna Avenue eastbound, leading to Dundas southbound.
 The minimum radius of curvature for this loop is 12.2 m.
+The loop was formerly used by trolley buses on route 40 from 1968 to 1991.

 Main Street station loop

 Main Street station features a clockwise loop, which is the eastern terminus of the 506 Carlton route, on the east side of Main Street north of Danforth Avenue.
 All streetcars enter the station from Main northbound, and exit onto Main southbound.

 Spadina station loop

 Spadina station features an anticlockwise underground loop, which is the northern terminus of the 510 Spadina route, on the east side of Spadina Road north of Bloor Street A tunnel runs from Spadina Avenue and Washington Avenue to the station.
 All streetcars enter the tunnel northbound on Spadina, turn eastbound under Bloor, northbound under Madison Avenue, and westbound into the station; they exit southbound under Spadina Road and Avenue.